Skip to main content

 Scenario 3: CI/CD Pipeline

-In your deployment pipeline, you might want to ensure no drift:
+In your deployment pipeline, you might want to ensure no drift or push local as source of truth:

 lua compile